-22. The placenta eventually takes over the role of the corpus luteum (from 8 weeks).
+22. The placenta eventually takes over the role of the corpus luteum (from 8 weeks gestation).

-The uterus has its own cycle which is driven by the cyclical release of hormones by the ovaries which we’ve previously talked about.
-The inside lining of the uterus is known as the endometrium.
-The endometrium is the part of the uterus most affected by these changes in hormone levels.
+The uterus has its own cycle which is driven by the cyclical release of hormones by the ovaries which we’ve previously covered.
+The inside lining of the uterus is known as the endometrium and is composed of two layers:

-- Basal layer – this forms the foundation from which the functional layer develops – it is not shed
+- Basal layer: this forms the foundation from which the functional layer develops (i.e. it is not shed)

 Phases of the uterine cycle

-The uterine cycle has 3 phases known as the proliferative, secretory and menstrual phases.
+The uterine cycle has three phases known as the proliferative, secretory and menstrual phases.

 The secretory phase begins once ovulation has occurred.